The English Woodworker

 Reply

-6. Jorge Santiago says
+5. Jorge Santiago

 So happy to see you are back!
 The table looks amazing, minimalistic with beautiful details and, as usual, outstanding craftsmanship.
 Looking forward to the series!